Professor of History and Environmental Studies

 Professor Carey’s courses bring a critical but often overlooked historical perspective to key present-day environmental issues, from water management and climate change to natural resource extraction and indigenous knowledge.
 His underlying goals focus on inspiring curiosity and creativity, sharpening critical analysis of everything from historical texts to today’s news, refining writing skills, and teaching students to communicate new ideas and arguments.

 Professor Carey’s mentoring and training also goes far beyond the classroom, such as through his Glacier Lab.
-He was recognized for this mentoring of Clark Honors College students by winning the UO’s 2015 Outstanding Faculty Advisor Award.
+He was recognized for this mentoring of Clark Honors College students by winning the UO’s 2015 Outstanding Faculty Advisor Award and the 2019 Faculty Research Mentor Award.

 Opportunities for Students

-Professor Carey hires honors college students as Research Assistants every year, giving them valuable research opportunities on a variety of topics - from field work on glaciers and water in Peru, to library and web research on national parks, to website design for disseminating research results.
+Professor Carey hires honors college students as Research Assistants every year in his Glacier Lab, giving them valuable research opportunities on a variety of topics - from field work on glaciers and water in Peru, to library and web research on national parks, to website design for disseminating research results.
 He has co-authored articles with students that have been published in journals like Nature Climate Change and Progress in Human Geography, just to give a couple examples.

 Professor Carey's Glacier Lab facilitates this work, bringing together undergraduate and graduate students, along with post-doctoral fellows and faculty, to study on projects ranging from the societal effect of melting glaciers in the Andes, to the history of ice coring in Antarctica, and iceberg monitoring in the North Atlantic Ocean.